 Dayan (Wild Goose) Qigong Workshop in the West

-Dayan Qigong workshop led by Grand Master Eng Chor Khor was well attended by a big group of enthusiastic students and instructors from Keilor, Moonee Ponds, Werribee and Bundoora centres on Sunday 10 November 2019 at Maribyrnong Park Bowls.
+Dayan Qigong workshop led by Grand Master Eng Chor Khor was well attended by a big group of enthusiastic students and instructors from Keilor, Moonee Ponds, Werribee, Bundoora and Camberwell centres on Sunday 10 November 2019 at Maribyrnong Park Bowls.

 GM Eng Chor started off the workshop with some warm up exercises followed by Lotus Qigong.
 He then went to explain the difference between Tai Chi and Qigong.
 In brief, Tai Chi represents exercises and movements of slow martial art while Qigong concentrates on breathing and movements derived from nature and animals.
 For example, Qigong exercises are like Shibashi 18 movements, such as ‘Cloud Hands’ and ‘Gazing at the Moon’ and Tao Yin Qigong such as ‘Tiger Crouching’ and ‘Elegant Crane Greets The Morning Sun'.
 One can go on a lot more discussing these differences.